kristoferlund/ic-use-siwe-identity/README.md

+> [!IMPORTANT]
+> This repository has been moved to the main [ic-siwe](https://github.com/kristoferlund/ic-siwe) monorepo.
+In addition to that, the package on npm has been renamed to `ic-siwe-js`.
+Please update your dependencies to use the new package name.

 ![Sign in with Ethereum for the Internet Computer](/media/header.png)

 `ic-use-siwe-identity` is a React hook and context provider for easy frontend integration with SIWE enabled [Internet Computer](https://internetcomputer.org) canisters.